supershowwei/chef.extensions/Chef.Extensions.Agility/README.md

 ### TakeLast&lt;T&gt;(int count)

-Returns a specified number of contiguous elements from the end of a sequence.
+Returns a specified number of contiguous elements from the end of a original sequence.

 ## Chef.Extensions.Object